-Heading to Papua New Guinea this August for the Mount Hagen festival?
+Heading the Mount Hagen festival?
 Here are a few tips on what to do and what to expect.

 Get the two day pass and make sure you get there for before 9am.
 The big benefit here is that you’ll get access to the hundreds of tribe members as they prepare for the show.
 It’s a sort of “backstage” insight as participants prepare their costume and face-paint.
 As foreigners you get VIP access so go early before the other busloads of tour groups show up.

 Bring food and water!

 There are no shops or restaurants at the festival ground, so bring plenty of water and snacks as you’ll likely be on the go from 9am – 2pm.

 Bring a hat and wear sunscreen!